 Set in 1943 during World War II, this is a true story about a Vatican priest, Monsignor Hugh O’Flaherty who operated a secret organization and helped thousands of Jews and prisoners of war escape the atrocities of the German military forces.

 Lieutenant Kappler is concerned about the escaped prisoners coming to the Vatican for help and thus, approaches the Pope to express his concerns.
-Further, he seeks the Pope’s permission to get a white line painted across St. Peter’s square in order to mark the extent of the Vatican’s jurisdiction.
+Further, he seeks the Pope’s permission to get a white line painted across St. Peter’s Square to mark the extent of the Vatican’s jurisdiction.

 Throughout the movie, Gregory Peck is seen donning many different disguises as he goes about unnoticed by the military forces.
 Things get difficult when Kappler realizes how O’Flaherty has been helping the prisoners escape and decides to take matters into his hands.
 Several of O’Flaherty’s aides are caught and killed, and an assassination attempt is made against O’Flaherty too, who manages to escape.